Condition Your Body Before Training Muay Thai

 When you’re jogging, it is suggested that you do it in a natural environment.
 The invigorating air will soothe your mind & body.
 This will assist in managing your anxiety, particularly in the course of the early phases of your training.

-Rather than restricting your jogging with how long you jog, many trainers recommend that you should decrease it by distance instead.
+Rather than restricting your jogging to how long you jog, many trainers recommend that you should decrease it by distance instead.
 The logic behind this is that duration will push you to rush.
 Therefore, it will place stress on your breathing and will exhaust you easily.

 Muay Thai fighters in Thailand must jog more than ten kilometers or six miles per day rather than running for one hour or two.
 For novices, jogging three to five kilometers or three miles per day is adequate to support conditioning their bodies for the training.